 Types of Scars

-Scarring is not just determined by the size and location of the wound–but is also determined by age, sex, ethnicity, and genes.
+Scarring is not just determined by the size and location of the wound.
+One must also consider age, sex, ethnicity, and genes.
 Some people scar easier than others, but scarring is part of the natural healing process after an injury or trauma has occurred.

 There are several types of scars: